Esri/arcgis-maps-sdk-java-samples/display_information/display-dimensions/README.md

 ## How to use the sample

 When the sample loads, it will automatically display the map containing dimension features from the mobile map package.
 The name of the dimension layer containing the dimension features is displayed in the controls box.
-Control the visibility of the dimension layer with the "Dimension Layer visibility" check box, and apply a definition expression to show dimensions of over or equal to 450m in length using the "Definition Expression" checkbox.
+Control the visibility of the dimension layer with the "Dimension Layer visibility" check box, and apply a definition expression to show dimensions of greater than or equal to 450m in length using the "Definition Expression" checkbox.

 ## How it works